 So, first, we will look at how to solve the issue of having multiple versions of Microsoft Office installed.

-Slight Disclaimer: It is worth noting that these tutorials will be carried out on a Windows device, and written to be solved as if you were also using a Windows device.
+Note: this guide will be carried out on a Windows device, and written to be solved as if you were also using a Windows device.

 - Open your computer’s Control Panel.